-- Could I accomplish better long term results if I used a different strategy?
+- Could I accomplish better long-term results if I used a different strategy?

-Off Page SEO and Why it is Important
+Off-Page SEO and Why it is Important

-Off page SEO consists of methods which demonstrate to the search engines that your site is considered to be relevant and valuable by others within the internet community.
+Off-page SEO consists of methods that demonstrate to the search engines that your site is considered to be relevant and valuable by others within the internet community.
 For example, links from other sites leading to your site are meant to demonstrate that the owners of those sites consider your site to add value to theirs in some way.
 However, in attempts to demonstrate this kind of popularity to the search engines, many site owners have abused the practice of link building and done more harm than good in building their credibility and page rank.